bitsy-lang/llvm-project/mlir/docs/Tutorials/Toy/Ch-2.md

 }
 ```

+There are a few reasons we wish to consider this invalid:

-There are multiple problems here: the `toy.print` operation is not a terminator;
+- the `toy.print` operation is not a terminator, and yet appears at the end of
+  a function (a `func.func` operation).
-it should take an operand; and it shouldn't return any values.
-In the next
+- it should take an operand, indicating the message to print.
+- it returns a result, but shouldn't return any result.

-section, we will register our dialect and operations with MLIR, plug into the
+In the next section, we will register our dialect and operations with MLIR,
-verifier, and add nicer APIs to manipulate our operations.
+plug into the verifier, and add nicer APIs to manipulate our operations.

 ## Defining a Toy Dialect

-To effectively interface with MLIR, we will define a new Toy dialect.
-This
+To interface with MLIR, we will define a new Toy dialect.
+This dialect will
-dialect will model the structure of the Toy language, as well as provide an easy
+model the structure of the Toy language, as well as provide an easy avenue for
-avenue for high-level analysis and transformation.
+high-level analysis and transformation.

 ```c++
 /// This is the definition of the Toy dialect.
 A dialect inherits from